Identifying your competitive advantage and value proposition

 The following 3 steps can help you find your competitive advantage.

-To uncover gaps in the market, you need to analyse and understand your customers and your competitors.
+To uncover gaps in the market, you need to analyse and understand your customers and competitors.
 This will show why you're making sales (the drivers for your business) and the reasons why not (the barriers against your business).

 Use the free market research kit and refer to your marketing strategy.